ndjerrou/notes-app/README.md

 2. Use `npm i` to install the dependencies
 3. Use one the following commands to play :

-  - read
+  - read (title flag mandatory)
   - list
-  - add (start by adding a note)
+  - add (title and body flags mandatory)
-  - remove
+  - remove (title flag mandatory)

+ Example : node app.js add --title="Cook dinner" --body="Buy pasta to supermarket"

  4. if you need some help, you can launch the following command `node app.js --help`.